-Still, if you’re setting up a silent auction, you don’t want to miss the opportunity to maximize the event’s potential.
+Still, if you’re setting up a silent auction, and need silent auction ideas, you don’t want to miss the opportunity to maximize the event’s potential.
 That’s why it’s helpful to take a look at techniques for getting the most out of your silent auction and ensuring that all of your bidders have a positive experience that will lay the groundwork for future support.

 This article will help you in planning a fantastic silent auction for any kind of fundraising campaign.
 To get started planning your next silent auction, your nonprofit should: